pypa/hatch/docs/history/hatch.md

 ## Unreleased
 ***Changed:***

 - Drop support for Python 3.8
 - Environment type plugins are now no longer expected to support a pseudo-build environment as any environment now may be used for building.
 The following methods have been removed: `build_environment`, `build_environment_exists`, `run_builder`, `construct_build_command`

-***Fixed:***
-- Fix issue where terminal output would be out of sync during build.
-- Fix for Click Sentinel value when using `run` command

 ***Added:***